keu/docs/software/secrets-backend.md

 :::

-### Step 3: Run an Example DAG to Test AWS Parameter Store Locally
+### Step 3: Run an example DAG to test AWS Parameter Store locally

 To test Parameter Store, write a simple DAG which calls your secret and add this DAG to your Astro project's `dags` directory.